 - 400 g water

-- Optional garnishes: more coconut cream torn coriander leaves, lemon juice
+- Optional garnishes: more coconut cream/yoghurt torn coriander or parsley leaves, lemon juice

 - Place shiitake mushrooms in a bowl.
 Cover with 500g freshly boiled water from the kettle.
 Set aside.